 A term life insurance policy is almost always the best product when it comes to protecting your family against the financial burden they would face if you died.
 In fact, there are very few circumstances where we would ever suggest buying a more expensive permanent policy to cover your needs.
-(See our perspective on term insurance here.)

 These days, a policy feature known as “guaranteed renewable" has pretty much become standard on all term life insurance products (just like the front airbags and antilock brakes on new cars).
 It gives you the right to renew your policy at a pre-specified price when it’s about to expire.
 And you won’t need to go through additional underwriting or show proof of health for it.
 This abstract definition may be tough to wrap your head around, so let’s walk through an example.

 Imagine that you purchase a 10-year term insurance policy today.
 Your policy will specify the annual or monthly rate you have to pay in premiums over the next 10 years.
-It will also separately specify the annual or monthly rate you’d have to pay in years (i.e., 10–20 years, 20–30 years, 30–40 years, and so on), if you choose to renew after each 10-year period.
+It will also separately specify the annual or monthly rate you’d have to pay in years (i.e., 10–20 years, 20–30 years, 30–40 years, and so on) if you choose to renew after each 10-year period.
 Sounds great, right?
 You get the option to renew at guaranteed rates even if you get sick before your policy term ends.
 And you don’t even have to pee in a cup or get poked for a blood test!
 So… what’s the catch?
 We’re glad you asked!

-Ridiculously high life insurance renewal rates
+Why life insurance renewal rates are so high

 Life insurance companies are very strategic in everything they do (just like the cable companies that try to sell suspiciously cheap packages).
 They would never create a product that would add significant risk just to attract customers.
 So what do they do?